ImageMagick/MagickCache/README.md

 $ magick-cache -passkey passkey.txt delete /opt/magick-cache /
 ```

-Be careful, after this command, your cache content is irrevocably lost.
+Be careful.
+After this command, your cache content is irrevocably lost.

 ## Security

-MagickCache security is not crytographically strong.
-Instead it generates a unique hash for each resource ensuring the resource ID cannot be discovered.
+MagickCache security is *not* crytographically strong.
+Instead it generates a unique hash of sufficient quality for each resource to ensure the resource ID cannot be discovered.
 A resource is accessible to both the user of the cache and the cache owner provided they can present their respective passkeys.
-They are also accessible to anyone with sufficient privileges to access the MagickCache path on disk.
+They are also accessible to anyone with sufficient privileges to directly access the MagickCache path on disk.

 ## API

 You have seen how to create, put, get, identify, delete, or expire content to and from the MagickCache with the <samp>magick-cache</samp> command-line utility.
-All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache).
+All these functions are also available from the [MagickCache API](https://github.com/ImageMagick/MagickCache) to conveniently MagickCache functionality directly in your projects.